• Follow Us

 shark research field program oceans research

-100 % of your adoption fee goes directly towards supporting the projects that the Shark Research Unit conducts.
-What’s more, you can select whether your gift is used to support either shark research, shark conservation or learner outreach efforts.
+100% of your adoption fee is allocated directly to the projects undertaken by the Shark Research Unit.
+Additionally, you have the option to designate your contribution to support shark research, conservation initiatives, or educational outreach programs.

 What you receive?